Tupelo Area Pickleball

 Section 3.02.
 Number, Selection, and Tenure.

 The Board shall consist of not less than five (5) Directors.
-Each Director shall hold office for a term of two (2) years commencing the first day of January through the last day of December.
-The terms of board members shall be staggered so that no more than 3 are elected per election.
+Each Director shall hold office for a term of two (2) years commencing on the date of their election at an annual membership meeting and continuing until the second annual election and until their successors are respectively elected.
 Directors shall be elected at the annual meeting by a majority vote of the members in good standing attending the meeting where a quorum is constituted.
 Vacancies existing by reason of resignation, death, incapacity or removal before the expiration of his/her term shall be filled by a majority vote of the remaining Directors.
 In the event of a tie vote, the President shall choose the succeeding Director.
 A Director elected to fill a vacancy shall be elected for the unexpired term of that Director’s predecessor in office.

 Section 3.03.
 Initial Election.